MakeSchool-Tutorials/Superhero-Team-Dueler/super-hero-contact-list.md

         # This method should should return a random value
         # between 0 and the full attack power of the weapon.
 ```
-Here we've defined a method that already exists in our inherited `Ability` class.
+Here we've re-defined a method that already exists in our inherited `Ability` class.

 This is called **method overriding** and allows you to specify a different functionality for methods that are inherited from the superclass.
 When we call `attack()` on our `Weapon` object it will run the `attack` method specified in the `Weapon` class and not the one in `Ability`.